skycoin/User-Manuals/Personalizing your Skywallet.md

 <Screenshot of the Hardware Wallet window with an arrow pointing towards the create a backup button or highlighting the button>

-Once you click the button, a warning message(?) will be displayed.
+Once you click the "Create a backup" button, a warning message(?) will be displayed.

 After accepting this warning message, the Skywallet will start to display the words in your Seed one by one.